GoogleCloudPlatform/gke-networking-recipes/gateway/single-cluster/global-lb-basic/README.md

     service/bar created
     ```

+10. Edit the gateway-httproutes.yaml manifest to replace `$DOMAIN` with your domain.

-10. Log in to the cluster and deploy the gateway.yaml manifest.
+11. Log in to the cluster and deploy the gateway-httproutes.yaml manifest.

     ```bash
-    kubectl apply -f gateway.yaml
+    kubectl apply -f gateway-httproutes.yaml

     gateway.networking.x-k8s.io/external-http created
+    httproute.networking.x-k8s.io/foo created
+    httproute.networking.x-k8s.io/bar created
     ```

-11. It can take a few minutes for the load balancer to deploy fully.
+12. It can take a few minutes for the load balancer to deploy fully.
 Validate the Gateway.
 Once the Gateway is created successfully, the *Addresses.Value* will show the static IP address.

     ```bash
     kubectl describe gateway external-http